adaltas/node-nikita/packages/core/src/actions/log/cli.coffee.md

           # TODO: I don't like this, the `end` event should receive raw output
           # with error not placed inside output by the history plugin
           error = error or action.metadata.relax and output.error
-          status = if error then '✘' else if output?.status and not action.metadata.shy then '✔' else '-'
+          $status = if error then '✘' else if output?.$status and not action.metadata.shy then '✔' else '-'
           color = false
           if config.colors
             color = if error then config.colors.status_error
-            else if output.status then config.colors.status_true
+            else if output.$status then config.colors.status_true
             else config.colors.status_false
           # action = ids[action.index]
           return null if action.metadata.disabled